dihedron/terraform-provider-ldap/README.md

 ```bash
 $> go build github.com/dihedron/terraform-provider-ldap
 ```
-The newly build binary will be in the current directory.
+The newly built binary will be in the current directory.

 ### Installation